Hungarian spellcheckers

 The peculiar complexities of the Hungarian language presented a unique challenge to spell checker programmers in the early days of computer programming.
-The solutions they were forced to find opened up new avenues in the field of language programming algorithms.

 Background

-Especially in the early decades of computer technology, creating spell-checking programs for some languages – such as Hungarian – encountered particular difficulties.
+In the early decades of computer technology, creating spell-checking programs for some languages – such as Hungarian – encountered particular difficulties:

-Indeed, while English usually has just two alphabetical variants of a word (its singular and plural forms), a spellchecker with a database of 50,000 words can thus recognise 100,000 words.
-However, the Hungarian language is completely different as it agglutinative.
+The English language usually has just two alphabetical variants of a word (its singular and plural forms), so a spellchecker with a database of 50,000 words need only recognise 100,000 words.
+However, the Hungarian language is completely different as it is agglutinative.
 This means that basic words have several alphabetical variants depending on the former, conjugations and suffixes used.
 So a spellchecker with a database of 50,000 words would need to grow by a factor of two to three thousand to recognise all variants of these words.

 NyelvÉsz

 NyelvÉsz was a Hungarian spellchecker and corrector programme created in the late 1980s by computer engineer and programmer Tibor Béres, linguist Lajos Seregy, and co-programmers József Vanczák and Miklós Hámori.
 The name of the program was a play on words: the combination of the Hungarian words for language (nyelv) and mind (ész) literally means LinguIst ("NyelvÉsz").

 The inherent complexity of the Hungarian language lead to the creation of a new programming model that could subsequently be universally applied to languages: the generative model.
 The novelty of the approach lay in the fact that the programme was not a parser, but an assembler, a constructor, a generator of words: The word database of the programme only contained the basic words, together with the information about all possible formers, bundles, conjugations and suffixes that each word could have.
 It also grouped words with the same substitutability together, and included an algorithm describing how to perform substitutions for each group.

 In addition, the programming required an unprecedented level of data compression at the time.
 NyelvÉsz only required 300 KB of memory, which one of its authors visualised by imagining pouring 400 hectolitres of wine into one bottle.